marksteele/riak-php/README.md

  - Docblocks everywhere
  - Unit tests.
 Not super motivated to write these, volunteers needed ...
 Looking at you basho ....
  - Making the Riak_Client capability aware to make it easier to implement HTTP API properly.
 Not super motivated to actually go ahead and implement HTTP API.
  - Benchmark against Basho implementation.
-My guess would be that this one is faster (binary protocol, re-uses conneciton)
+My guess would be that this one is faster (binary protocol, re-uses connection)

 NOTES
  - If using a streaming method (key list, map reduce) you cannot interleave other requests to Riak.
 If you need to do this, open a new connection.